The oldest castle in Burgenland.

 - Annual special exhibition

-The civil ceremony takes place in the painting hall of the stronghold, an elongated hall that unfolds a particularly sublime effect through the picture gallery of DDD.
+The civil ceremony takes place in the castle's picture gallery, an elongated hall with a particularly subline atmosphere owing to the art collection of DDD.
 Udo Illig.
-The church wedding ceremony is held in the late Gothic castle chapel "Holy Mary from Snow" in the stronghold.
-For the subsequent agape or wedding table, the castle restaurant offers a special cuisine and a welcoming atmosphere.
+The church wedding can be held in the late Gothic chapel of the castle, which is dedicated to Our Lady of the Snows.
+For a subsequent agape or wedding banquet, the castle restaurant offers special cuisine and a welcoming atmosphere.

 Phone: +43 3322 42579

-The castle restaurant offers exceptional knight's dinners with medieval costumes, historical music, cupbearers and a knightly meal tournament, where you feel kidnapped in a long gone era.
-The "mercenary meal", the "noblemen meal" and for the youngest the "squire meal" are also among the highlights.
-In the wine shop carefully selected top wines from the best wine regions of Burgenland are offered for tasting.
+The castle restaurant offers exceptional knight's dinners with medieval costumes, historical music, cupbearers and a tournament, where you feel transported to a long gone era.
+The "mercenary meal", the "noblemen meal" and for the young members of youir comapny, the "squire meal" are also among the highlights.
+In the wine shop, wine tastings can introduce you to carefully selected top wines from the best wine regions of Burgenland.

 Phone: +43 3322 42579